Gion (Kyoto), Hanamikoji Dori in June 2020

 Already visited

 Gion is one of Kyoto's historical districts, located in the center, close to Shijo avenue.
-Originally a stopover for the visitors of Yasaka-jinja shrine, this traditional area happens to be very appreciated by tourists today, as they may see here Geisha and Maiko at nightfall.
-On the daytime, the old townhouses lining up the streets display a typically Japanese architecture.
+Originally a stopover for the visitors of Yasaka-jinja shrine, this traditional area happens to be very appreciated by tourists nowadays, as they may cross the path of geiko and maiko at nightfall there.
+On the daytime, the old townhouses lining up the streets display a typically Japanese townhouses' architecture.

 In the heart of Kyoto, only a few minutes away from the eponymous station by public transportation, Gion (to be pronounced "gea-on" and not "jion") is now particularly loved by international tourists.
 This district is very typical and relaxing, and hides numerous machiya (traditional townhouses that were often converted into commercial stores) in which it is sometimes hard to enter without an invitation or a consequent budget.